haruka-ogino/haruka-ogino/README.md

 Please see [my portfolio](https://haruka-ogino.vercel.app/) 🙂

 ## 🔧 Current projects
-- 🗺️ 'Film Michi' - an app where users can share real-life locations in Japan, that inspired, have been inspired by, or are somehow related to films and tv shows.
+- 🗺️ "Film Michi" - an app where users can share real-life locations in Japan, that inspired, have been inspired by, or are somehow related to films and tv shows.
 It aims to promote travel outside the busy cities dealing with over-tourism.
 Please see its pinned repo if you would like to learn more about it.
-- 🎼 'LyricSync' - an app that allows users to save lyrics to their favourite songs and translate them into the language of their choosing.
-LyricSync's goal is to encourage the use of music in language learning.
+- 👾 "Koda's Arcade" - a front-end app built using only vanilla JavaScript, HTML and CSS.
+As I have build several projects using React, TypeScript, Next.js and Tailwind CSS, I wanted to take things back to basics and build an app from scratch to learn what modern frameworks do under-the-hood.

 ## 🌱 Current learnings
 - 📊 SQL queries